 Nonetheless, tajines are delicious!

-Three // The people
+Three // Talk to the people

 Nearly everyone we met in Morocco was so nice.
 Aside from the time I was harassed by a woman in the square, everyone was great.
 The staff at the riad and in the desert become your family, the shop owners in the souks are friendly, and overall anyone is typically willing to offer help if needed.

-Four // The Jemaa-el-Fna night market
+Four // Wander around the Jemaa-el-Fna night market

 The night market is something that can’t be explained and can only be witnessed.
 Every night right before sunset the square transforms into rows upon rows of haphazardly built food stalls.
 Go into this knowing that it’s